Estimate Time7 min

 Save on tax prep

-Tax Day is right around the corner on April 15, 2024.
+Tax Day is right around the corner—on April 15, 2025 for most filers.
 Here are some hacks to get ready:

-• Consider using the IRS Free File if your adjusted gross income for 2023 is $73,000 or less.
+• Consider using the IRS Free File if your adjusted gross income for 2023 was $79,000 or less.
 The guided software does the hard work for free for federal returns; some state prep and filing might be free too.
-Also check into Direct File, an IRS pilot program that will launch for 2023 tax returns in 13 states for eligible taxpayers.
+Also check into Direct File, an IRS program that piloted for tax year 2023 returns and will expand from 13 states to 24 for tax year 2024, making this free filing option available to many more taxpayers.

 • Refer friends.
 A thankful tax preparer might give you cash back or a lower prep fee for new clients you send their way.
 Just ask them.